NETWAYS/fundamentals4puppet-training/sections/resources/04_ordering_relationship.md

  * Install and run the Apache webserver
 * Steps:
  * Ensure package "httpd" is installed
- * Manage its configuration file "/etc/httpd/conf/httpd.conf"
+ * Manage a configuration file "/etc/httpd/conf.d/local.conf", and add "ServerAdmin info@netways.de" into it
  * Enable and start the service "httpd"
  * Add dependencies to make sure it is installed before you configure it and config changes restart the service
  * Apply the manifest
- * Add the "Servername" to the configuration and apply again
+ * Add the "ServerName" to the `local.conf` file and apply again to see the service being restarted

 ~~~SECTION:handouts~~~